openscope/openscope/documentation/airport-guides/kdca.md

 The videomap contains the following:

 * Restricted Airspaces;
-* Extended centerlines for all runways (1L, 1C, 1R, 12, 19L, 19C, 19R, 30);
+* Extended centerline for runway 01;
-* Various airports within in and around the Shenandoah Area;
+* Various airports within in and around the Mount Vernon Area;
 * Locations of important fixes;
 * The Potomac River